one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Use MD5 function to create unique IDs.md

 tags: [idea, sql]
 season: spring
 created: 03 Apr 2021
-updated: 05 Jan 2022
+updated: 22 Aug 2022
 sources: https://blog.getdbt.com/one-analysts-guide-for-going-from-good-to-great/
 ---

-* I first encountered this function when trying to join two tables together using about eight separate fields.
+- I first encountered this function when trying to join two tables together using about eight separate fields.
 Not ideal.
-* The natural inclination is to create your own ID by simply concatenating a bunch of fields together.
+- The natural inclination is to create your own ID by simply concatenating a bunch of fields together.
 These columns are bad because they _kind of_ look like data but operate as an ID.
 It’s important to have a column whose sole function is to be a unique identifier for that row.
-* Instead, use [MD5 functions](https://docs.aws.amazon.com/redshift/latest/dg/r_MD5.html) to create unique IDs on AWS.
+- Instead, use [MD5 functions](https://docs.aws.amazon.com/redshift/latest/dg/r_MD5.html) to create unique IDs on AWS.
 IDs that are obviously IDs reduce confusion among junior analyst and end users by removing semi-comprehensible data strings throughout your database.
+- At any rate, be aware that MD5 is [no longer considered strong](https://valerieaurora.org/hash.html) as a hash function, should it contain sensitive information
+- More info on how this works is in [[data-coding/Learn about cryptography]]

 ```sql
 select md5('Amazon Redshift')